-As complement to these variables, and in order to support the expected proactive behavior of a CAGS, we propose social triggers.
+To support proactive behavior of a CAGS, we propose social triggers.
 They are rules of the form Event-Condition-Action, where Event refers specifically to a social event of relevance in the system.
-For example, Luis (p_1) can set a trigger (d_1) for the activity Teem keeps the flag (a_1) , so that when he takes the flag (ac_1) some actions are automatically triggered, such as sending a predefined message to his closest teammate requesting for assistance (ac_2) , transmitting a predefined audio message to all team members to inform them the place to where he is going (ac_3) , or requesting information about where to find the closest place to recharge power (ac_4) .
-Social triggers are intended to speed up the
+For example, Luis $(p_1)$ can set a trigger $(d_1)$ for the activity Teem keeps the flag $(a_1)$ , so that when he takes the flag $(ac_1)$ some actions are automatically triggered, such as sending a predefined message to his closest teammate requesting for assistance $(ac_2)$ , transmitting a predefined audio message to all team members to inform them the place to where he is going $(ac_3)$ , or requesting information about where to find the closest place to recharge power $(ac_4)$ .
+Social triggers speeds up the participation of a player in the game, and avoids possible distractions.